nigelm/OctoPrint-MoteLightingControl/README.md

 ## Configuration

 The configuration allows you to select the colours used for each OctoPrint state.

+You can enable/disable automatic lighting changes on any state change, and additionally enable/disable each state individually.
+By default all state changes do cause lighting changes,

 The selectable states, and their default colours are:-

 - *On OctoPrint Startup* - Blue